 Costa Rica Drivers License

 If you are visiting Costa Rica, you may drive on the driver's license issued by your home country so long as your visa has not expired.
-Once your visa has expired, so has your license and any insurance you may have.
+Once your visa has expired, so has your license (regardless of its expiration date in your home country) and any insurance you may have.

 This is important!
 Depending on the country you are from, your tourist visa may be as long as ninety days or as short as thirty days.
 See Entry to Costa Rica.
-Once it expires, you cannot drive legally in Costa Rica unless you have applied for and received your Costa Rica license.
+However, once it expires, you cannot drive legally in Costa Rica unless you have applied for and received your Costa Rica license.
 (See below).
 To see visa regulations, click here then go to Visa Regulations.
+This may not be 90 or 30 days as in the past.

-If you renew your tourist visa by leaving the country and returning, your non-Costa Rica driver's license will be good for another period of time equal to your visa.
-If you intend to remain in Costa Rica, it is an excellent idea to get your Costa Rican drivers license.
+If you "renew" your tourist visa by leaving the country and returning, your non-Costa Rica driver's license will be good for another period of time equal to the date in your visa.
+If you live in Costa Rica and your are a legal resident (or citizen), it is an excellent idea to get your Costa Rican drivers license.

 While the process is simple enough, the time to do it may be a bit daunting.
 Plan on from one to two hours.
 See my recent experience here.

-For NEW license applications, you MUST go to the Consevi location in Uruca located about 100M from the Banco Nacional on the main road through Uruca and about 200 meters from the Shell gas station.
+For NEW license applications, you MUST go to the Consevi location in Uruca located about 100M from the Banco Nacional on the main road through Uruca and about 200 meters west from the gas station.
 Big building - Hard to miss.
-For a detalled first hand explanation of the process, check the blog.
+For a detailed first hand explanation of the process, check the blog.

 For renewals, you can go to all MOPT offices in Liberia, Limon, San Jose, San Ramon etc.

-For a new or renewal license, you will need your a receipt from Banco de Costa Rica for the cost of the license (currently 1,000 colones) your current un-expired drivers license, your passport with a current entry stamp, and a doctors examination certificate, and cash to pay the doctor. **
+For a new or renewal license, you will need your a receipt from Banco de Costa Rica for the cost of the license, your current un-expired drivers license, your passport with a current entry stamp, and a doctors examination certificate, and cash to pay the doctor. **

 New info regarding drivers licenses for citizens!
 Please see this.

 You will need to take a physical.
+Total joke!
 Testing includes eyes, blood pressure and several other things.
-There is only one doctors office I could find near Consevi... about 200 meters toward San José.
+I renewed recently and they checked NOTHING but got me for 17,000 colones.
+There are several doctors office I could find near Consevi.
 You just go into it to get the exam.
 No waiting.
-The cost lat this writing is 10,000 colones if you have a valid proof of blood type.
-If you do not, there is another 5,000 colon charge for the blood typing.
+The cost at this writing is 15,000 - 20,000.
+A total rip-off but nothing you can do.
+There are also others all over town and you can now take your physical "online".
+Nice trick, but you get the needed number.

 When done, you will have your first Costa Rica license.
 It will be for two years, but when you renew it (or if you are renewing now), it will be for five years.